tgrecojs/logseq/logseq/version-files/base/pages/Merkle Airdrop.md

 -
 -
 - ### Instructions
 	- Ok so the contract would expose a method for adding their wallet to the merkle tree.
+It could also expose a function for checking whether or not their wallet address exists within the current merkle tree.
+	-
+	-
 	- Once they do so, they would receive back a facet for verifying that their address has been included in the merkle tree.
 Is this function for verifying
 	-
 -